 Head over to the “Sales Pipelines” or “Sales Opportunities” page and check out the "Assigned To" filter.

 Selecting the filter opens a dropdown list with some options:

-- Me - Shows only opportunities that have your linked agent assigned as the “Primary Producer”.
+- Me - Shows only Opps that have your Linked Agent assigned as the “Primary Producer”.

-- Teams - Shows all opportunities assigned to the linked agents of users on the team.
+- Teams - Shows all Opps assigned to the Linked Agents of Users on the Team.

-Please note, security group permissions affect the filter results.
-If you have restricted access to records in your book of business, you will only see sales opportunities that have your linked agent assigned even if you choose a team.
+Please note, Security Group permissions affect the filter results.
+If you have restricted access to records in your book of business, you will only see Opps that have your Linked Agent assigned even if you choose a Team.

 Linking agents to users

-The setup process requires an agent record and a user account.
-Ideally, you want the agent and user to have the same name to make setup easier, but they don’t have to match.
+The setup process requires an Agent record and a User.
+Ideally, you want the Agent and User to have the same name to make setup easier, but they don’t have to match.
 If both already exist, proceed.
 If not, create them.
-Learn more about creating agent records and adding users.
+Learn more about creating Agent records and adding Users.

 To get started:

 - Go to Profile & Settings > Settings > Users and select a User.